 (One awesome part of my particular chair and most chairs like it is the rockers easily screw off.
-Which means that in the future if I no longer need or want a huge rocker, I can simply remove the rockers and attach some cute little feet and have a sweet armchair).
+This means that in the future if I no longer need or want a huge rocker, I can simply remove the rockers and attach some cute little feet, and have a sweet armchair).

 Most of the fabric will be attached by staples or tack strips.
-To remove them you can use a flat head screwdriver and needle-nose pliers or I have heard that these staple removers make the job much faster.
+To remove them you can use a flat-head screwdriver and needle-nose pliers or I have heard that these staple removers make the job much faster.

-- Remove the rest of the chair fabric layer by layer.
+Remove the rest of the chair fabric layer by layer.
 As you slowly take the chair apart, it will become more apparent which layer you need to remove next.

-- As you remove each piece of fabric, be careful to keep it intact.
+As you remove each piece of fabric, be careful to keep it intact.
 And label it.
 You will be using these fabric pieces as your pattern.

-- Also keep and label any miscellaneous pieces – tack strips, piping, cardboard pieces.
+Also keep and label any miscellaneous pieces – tack strips, piping, cardboard pieces.
 Any random things that come off with the fabric and are a part of how the chair is put together.

 Also, take lots of notes of exactly how everything is put together.
 Both of these can be invaluable when putting your chair back together.

 Cutting the fabric

-- Lay the fabric you removed from the chair out on your new fabric.
+Lay the fabric you removed from the chair out on your new fabric.
 Once you have arranged your pieces to make the best use of your new fabric, pin them in place and cut your fabric.

-- Begin putting your chair back together in reverse order.
+Begin putting your chair back together in reverse order.
 The last piece you removed should be the first piece you put back.

-- As you can see, I chose to use the same fabric for the piping but you can also choose a contrasting fabric if that is the look you are going for.
+As you can see, I chose to use the same fabric for the piping but you can also choose a contrasting fabric if that is the look you are going for.

 Sewing the cushion

 I can paint and use power tools and all kinds of other things.
 But sewing still scares me.

-- The first step of making the cushion is sewing the piping.
+The first step of making the cushion is sewing the piping.
 As I mentioned, don’t leave this off – it really makes the whole project look polished.

-- I don’t profess to be any kind of expert on cushion making and I am frankly amazed and astounded at how well mine turned out.
+I don’t profess to be any kind of expert on cushion making and I am frankly amazed and astounded at how well mine turned out.

 I considered doing white piping and white rockers for a high-contrast look but decided that just wasn’t right for this particular project.